cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Kubernetes.md

   - Pod > container + container + container

 - each Pod has one IP
-  - pod comunicate by using IP
+  - pod communicate by using IP
   - new IP on re-creatyion